anelguel/Gradebook/src/Gradebook/notes/Module9.md

 ### Deriving from a Base Class
 * Inheritance allows you to define a base class.
 Any members that I write in a base class, I can inherit into a dervied class and allow those base class members to effectively be members of my derived class.
 * DRY principle= Don't Repeat Yourself

+### Chaining Constructors
+* When you have a base class that inherits from a derived class, you create two different objects.
+* `base()` refers to the object that I'm interacting with.
+It's accessing a constructor on my base class.